-- (3) Includes a statement which attests on a personal knowledge basis or to the satisfaction of the Director to the previous timely mailing or transmission.
-If the correspondence was sent by facsimile transmission, a copy of the sending unit's report confirming transmission may be used to support this statement.< - (c) The Office may require additional evidence to determine if the correspondence was timely filed.
+- (3) Includes a statement that attests on a personal knowledge basis or to the satisfaction of the Director to the previous timely mailing, transmission or submission.
+If the correspondence was sent by facsimile transmission, a copy of the sending unit's report confirming transmission may be used to support this statement.
+If the correspondence was transmitted via the Office electronic filing system, a copy of an acknowledgment receipt generated by the Office electronic filing system confirming submission may be used to support this statement.< - (c) The Office may require additional evidence to determine if the correspondence was timely filed.

-A suggested format for a Certificate of Mailing and a Certificate of Transmission under 37 CFR 1.8 to be included with the correspondence is reproduced below.
+A suggested format for a Certificate of Mailing and a Certificate of Transmission >for facsimile transmissions and for transmissions via the Office electronic filing system (EFS-Web)< under 37 CFR 1.8 to be included with the correspondence is reproduced below.